 Frank is the author or co-author of four books and many scholarly articles and book chapters on Australian history.
 The Sex Lives of Australians: A History (2012), won the ACT (Australian Capital Territory) Book of the Year and was shortlisted in the Australian History category of the Australian Prime Minister’s Literary Award and the New South Wales Premier’s History Award.
 The Eighties: The Decade That Transformed Australia (2015) also won ACT Book of the Year and was shortlisted for the Ernest Scott Prize, the New South Wales Premier’s History Award and the Council for the Humanities, Arts and Social Sciences (CHASS) Book Prize, and longlisted for the Colin Roderick Award.

 He has served on the New South Wales Arts Advisory Council and as a member of the New South Wales Ministry of the Arts Literature and History Committee, including as its chair for three years.
 He is an Editorial Board member of Labour History, Journal of Australian Studies, Australian Journal of Politics and History and History Australia, and was co-editor of History Australia from 2013 to 2015.
-Frank is also member of the National Archives of Australia’s Canberra Consultative Forum and served on the Anzac Centenary Advisory Group.
+He is a past President of Honest History http://honesthistory.net.au/.

 Frank is a Chief Investigator on an ANU-based ARC Linkage Grant (partnered by the Department of Foreign Affairs and Trade and the Crawford Fund) researching a biography of the economist and public servant, Sir John Crawford, and he is also working on a political history of Australia.

 Frank Bongiorno, The Eighties: The Decade that Transformed Australia, Black Inc., Collingwood, 2015, (370 pages). http://www.blackincbooks.com/books/eighties